DataDog/hiring-engineers/answers.md

          }
       },
   ```
-  The second widget is taking the rows per second fetched metric from our integrated postgres database and applying the anomalies function.
-This function is basically going to take my incoming stream of database data and tell me when there's an unusual amount of row fetching.
+  The second widget is taking the heap blocks read metric from our integrated postgres database and applying the anomalies function.
+This function is basically going to take my incoming stream of database data and tell me when there's an unusual amount of activity on the database specific to the blocks heap read metric.
 These values are calculated using the basic algorithim with a bounds of 2.
 The bounds meaning basically how wide a berth the anomaly algorithm gives before saying a specific point is an outlier.
    ```
       {
          "definition":{